laurakoco/stranger-things-lights/README.md

 Download [FastLED](http://fastled.io/), which is an Arduino library for programming addressable LED stripes, such as the WS2811.

-Download and upload stranger_things.imo to Arduino.
+Download and upload stranger_things.ino to Arduino.

 ## Acknowledgments